 Overview

 Zijin Mining is one of China's largest gold and copper producers and the key Chinese equity holder inside the corridor's flagship copper asset.
-Its 39.6% stake in the Kamoa-Kakula Copper Complex is equal to Ivanhoe Mines, making Zijin a co-owner of the corridor's single most important mine.
-Zijin also holds interests in the contested Manono lithium project through its permit via Manono Lithium SAS, adding to the complex multi-party dispute over the world's largest hard-rock lithium deposit.
+Its 39.6% direct stake in the Kamoa-Kakula Copper Complex is equal to Ivanhoe Mines, making Zijin a co-owner of the corridor's single most important mine.
+Zijin also reports a 67% interest in the Kolwezi Copper Mine and a 54.9% interest in the Manono Northeast Lithium Project through Manono Lithium SAS, adding lithium exposure to its DRC copper position.

 Corridor exposure

 Zijin's Lobito exposure is concentrated but strategically important: Kamoa-Kakula's copper volumes help justify railway rehabilitation economics, while Zijin's ownership challenges any simple framing of Lobito as a purely Western alternative to Chinese mineral supply chains.
-The diligence question is not whether Zijin is present; it is how joint-venture governance, disclosure standards, and community commitments perform under a mixed Ivanhoe-Zijin-DRC ownership model.
+The diligence question is not whether Zijin is present; it is how joint-venture governance, disclosure standards, and community commitments perform under mixed Ivanhoe-Zijin-DRC ownership and across Zijin's broader DRC portfolio.

 Risk signals: opacity around Manono lithium interests, divergence between Ivanhoe and Zijin disclosure norms, and any shift in Kamoa-Kakula governance that weakens transparent reporting or community accountability.